Introduction: Non-banking Financial Companies

 --------------Blog Contact Form-------------

-NBFCs are the companies engaged in the business of loans and advances, acquisition of shares, stock, bonds, debentures, securities issued by the Government or any local authority.
+NBFCs are companies engaged in the business of loans and advances, acquisition of shares, stock, bonds, debentures, and securities issued by the Government or any local authority.
 The main objective of this type of company is to accept deposits under any scheme or manner.

 Cancellation of NBFC license

-The RBI if at any time find NBFC is not conducting business in the manner specified in the Act or acting against the public interest then he can cancel the certificate of registration granted to an NBFC.
+The RBI if at any time finds NBFC is not conducting business in the manner specified in the Act or acting against the public interest then he can cancel the certificate of registration granted to an NBFC.

 - NBFC ceases to carry on the business of a non-banking financial institution in India

-- NBFC failed to comply with the conditions of registration specified under the Act and any additional conditions specified by the RBI at the time of issue of Certificate of registration.
-Like an example fails to maintain the minimum paid-up capital
+- NBFC failed to comply with the conditions of registration specified under the Act and any additional conditions specified by the RBI at the time of issue of the Certificate of registration.
+Like example fails to maintain the minimum paid-up capital

 Requirement i.e. Went to Below 2 crore